-Kyu Park, born in Korea, is a transnational film director, producer, and cinematographer.
+Kyu Park, born in Korea, is a transnational filmmaker and educator.

 He makes fictional narrative as well as experimental and documentary films that focus on ethics

 and morality in social context.